Fortexa-FW/Fortexa/README.md

 ## Global Notes

-- All modifications automatically sync firewall rules to iptables and update `rules.json` and `chains.json`.
+- All modifications automatically sync firewall rules and update `rules.json`.
 - Whitelist always takes priority over blocklist (a whitelisted IP/port is never blocked).
 - Only supply the fields you want to change for append/delete.